nayleen/jQuery-Sakura/README.md

 ## Installation

-Download and add the files to your asset folder, be sure to use the right paths when including the files in your site.
+Download and add the files to your asset folder(s), be sure to use the right paths when including the files in your site.

 ## Basic Usage